Milanpeter-77/Project-Daily-FX-Rates-Push-Notification/README.md

 ## **Sending push notifications**

-there are several ways to send push notifications from your computer to your phone. the most customisable one is building your own app - which I deliberately wanted to avoid.
+There are several ways to send push notifications from your computer to your phone.
+The most customisable one is building your own app — which I deliberately wanted to avoid.
+Instead, I started to work on a web push service.
+Having little to no experience with how web development works, I soon realised that I should host a server that is rather complicated on my level.
+Therefore, I settled with a method that requires a third-party solution but is free to use — even if with limitations.
+I am using ntfy.sh, which is really easy to set up and work with.

+In fact, anyone can subscribe to my updates:

+1. Install the **ntfy** app
+2. Subscribe to the topic: **daily-fx-rates**

 ## **Getting th required data**